wandb/weave/docs/docs/guides/evaluation/scorers.md

 In this example, evaluate_uppercase checks if the text is all uppercase.

 ## Class-based Scorers
-For more advanced evaluations, especially when you need to keep track of additional information or make multiple function calls, you can create a Scorer class.
+For more advanced evaluations, especially when you need to keep track of additional scorer metadata, try different scorer prompt or make multiple function calls, you can use the `Scorer` class.

 **Requirements:**
-- Inherit from weave.Scorer.
+- Inherit from `weave.Scorer`.
-- Define a score method decorated with @weave.op.
+- Define a `score` method decorated with `@weave.op`.
-- The score method must return a dictionary.
+- The `score` method must return a dictionary.

 Example: